CARAMIREZHER/theme-academic-cv/content/_index.md

       title: CAnD3 learning goals
       subtitle:
       text: |-
-        I'm pursuing a PhD in Demography at the University of Montreal.
-My thesis will focus on Measuring female genital mutilation in Latin America while also analyzing methodologies to measure the practice in different contexts.
-I’m interested in quantification methodologies can be traced back to my work analyzing fertility in Colombia from non-traditional and innovative sources, such as administrative records of vaccinations.

         1. To become more skilled in using Python because I know that it has options that could help me in my work as a research assistant at the university.
-        To explore new packages that I have never used before in R or Python that could be useful for me to do as a researcher, such as Markdown
+        2. To explore new packages that I have never used before in R or Python that could be useful for me to do as a researcher, such as Markdown

-        During my free time, I like to spend time with my family and friends, listen to music, and dance.
-I'm on a continuous search for good restaurants and street food.
+        3. To further develop the habit of using forums and web pages where doubts regarding the use of software such as R and Python are resolved, supported, and also contributed on my behalf.
+        4. To become more skilled in my speech, specifically, I tend to extend my arguments and not be concrete in my ideas.
+        5. To integrate more complex geographic maps into my academic developments that help me justify my arguments and ideas.
+        6. To further develop my understanding of DAG schemes so I can integrate it into the writing of my thesis work and the preparation of presentations, among others.

 #  - block: accomplishments
 #    content: